Al Jazeera effect: Origin and use

-Similarly, founders set up Al Jazeera to counter the dominant Western viewpoint of Arabs and Arabic culture throughout the 20th century.
-Arabs depended on the BBC and CNN International – but were frustrated they had to listen to the Western viewpoints about themselves.
-William Lafi Youmans attributes the first use of the term to Philip Seib, author of The Al Jazeera Effect: How the New Global Media Are Reshaping World Politics (2008).
+William Lafi Youmans attributes the first use of the term to Philip Seib.
 However, Simon Henderson, who in turn attributes the term to "diplomats in the region", had used it as early as 2000.
-As used by Henderson, the Al Jazeera effect originally referred to Arab Middle East governments losing their monopoly on information because of the popularity and easy access to the Al Jazeera satellite television media network, and scholars still often use it in such a limited context.
+As used by Henderson, the Al Jazeera effect originally referred to Arab Middle East governments’ losing their monopoly on information because of the popularity and easy access to the Al Jazeera's satellite television network, and scholars still often use it in such a limited context.
 Thomas L. McPhail used it to refer to the changes in all of the Arab media.
 Seib generalized it to other, Internet-powered new media worldwide.